johnzilla/exit-strategy/memory-bank/productContext.md

 ## Overall Architecture

 The architecture follows a client-server model:
-- **Frontend**: Flutter mobile app with a simple UI for triggering rescues and configuring templates
+- **Frontend**: HTML/JS Progressive Web App (PWA) with a simple UI for triggering rescues and configuring templates
 - **Backend**: Python Flask API that handles rescue requests and integrates with Twilio
 - **External Service**: Twilio for sending SMS and making voice calls
 - **Deployment**: Docker container or Vercel serverless function